Job id: 073469. Salary: £42,405 - £49,785 per annum, including London Weighting Allowance.

 This post will be offered on a full-time, fixed term contract until 31 January 2025.

-- Management of survey, qualitative, and clinical trial data collection in collaboration with partners in Iraq, South Sudan, Syria, and/or Lebanon
+- Management of survey, qualitative, and clinical trial data collection in collaboration with partners in Iraq, South Sudan, and Lebanon

 - Data management of data collected by partners